thomase1234/esphome-fake-xemex-csmb/README.md

-** This is a work in progress **

 ## Goal

-This project emulates a Xemex CSMB which is used by the Shell Recharge 3.0 Advanced wall Charger
+This project tries to set the charge speed of a Shell Recharge 3.0 Advanced wall Chargerby emulating a Xemex CSMB.

 ## Working